uchiha-vivek/Hack-This-Fall-2024-Virtual/README.md

 </p>

 <p align="center">
-  Made with ❤️ by the BlightSight Team
+  Made with ❤️ by the ScoreSmart Team
 </p>